 Systems/C is Dignus' premier C compiler product for the IBM mainframe.
-Systems/C compiler software allows users to develop mainframe C applications on a mainframe, or on UNIX and Windows workstations.
+Systems/C compiler software allows users to develop mainframe C applications on a mainframe, or on UNIX or Windows workstations.

-Version 1.98 of Systems/C focuses on code optimization and generation improvements as well as utility and useability improvements.
+Version 2.20 of Systems/C focuses on standards adherence, code optimization and generation improvements, and on-going GCC compatibility features, providing improved runtime performance as well as compile-time improvements.

-Systems/C is available as a native compiler for OS/390, z/OS, Linux/390 and z/Linux, or as a cross-compiler hosted on Windows, AIX, Solaris, Solaris x86, FreeBSD, HP/UX, Mac OS X, Mac OS X 386, and Linux.
+Systems/C is available as a native compiler for OS/390, z/OS and z/Linux, or as a cross-compiler hosted on Windows, AIX, Solaris, Solaris x86, FreeBSD, HP/UX, Mac OS X 386, and Linux.

 Also, the documentation is now available as .pdf file.
 And, you can request a 30-day trial of Systems/C to examine yourself.